vojay-dev/vojay-dev.github.io/_posts/2024-03-03-bigquery-guide.md

 # 📝 Introduction

-In the vast expanse of data management, there's a universal truth: managing data can be costly.
+In the field of data warehousing, there’s a universal truth: managing data can be costly.
 Like a dragon guarding its treasure, each byte stored and each query executed demands its share of gold coins.
-But fear not, for in the kingdom of BigQuery, there exists a powerful spell to vanquish this fiscal dragon: burn data, not money!
+But let me give you a magical spell to appease the dragon: burn data, not money!

-In this definitive guide, we shall unravel the arcane arts of BigQuery sorcery, mastering the mystical techniques of reducing costs while increasing efficiency, and beyond.
-Join as we journey through the labyrinthine depths of cost optimization, where every query is a battle and every byte, a precious coin.
+In this article, we will unravel the arts of BigQuery sorcery, to reduce costs while increasing efficiency, and beyond.
+Join as we journey through the depths of cost optimization, where every byte is a precious coin.

-So, ready your wands and sharpen your minds, for in the realm of BigQuery, the path to riches lies not in hoarding data but in burning it - **burning data, not money** 🔥!

 ![Burn data, not money]({{site.baseurl}}/images/blog/2024-03-03-11.jpg)